Siddhartha-0709/AWS-OCI-Site-to-Site-VPN/readme.md

-# AWS-OCI Multi-Cloud IPSec VPN Connection - Deployment Steps
+# AWS-OCI Multi-Cloud IPSec VPN Connection

 ## Overview
 This project demonstrates a secure multi-cloud architecture connecting Oracle Cloud Infrastructure (OCI) and Amazon Web Services (AWS) using an IPSec VPN tunnel.
 The architecture implements a distributed application where the application tier runs on OCI and the database tier runs on AWS, connected through a private, encrypted IPSec tunnel.